MK-F800 - Food processor PANASONIC - Free user manual and instructions

 Action:

-For scenario i) and iii), turn off the Power Switch at the side of Motor Housing, reduce the amount of ingredients into half and resume operation.
-If it still does not start, turn off the Power Switch again at the side of Motor Housing and resume operation.
+For scenarios i) and iii), turn off the Power Switch on the side of the Motor Housing, reduce the amount of ingredients by half, and resume operation.
+If it still does not start, turn off the Power Switch again on the side of the Motor Housing and resume operation.

-For scenario ii), the Error Mode Indication is shown due to exceed voltage rating.
+For scenario ii), the Error Mode Indication is shown due to exceeding the voltage rating.
 Use 220-240 V.

 Alternate blinking of Mince and Intermittent L.E.D.s.